-Addiction retention allows you to specify an event and see how often a user performed that same event in the future.
+Addiction Retention allows you to specify an event and see how often a user performed that same event in the future.
 Whereas the above retention calculations will return the number of users who performed an event, addiction will actually calculate the number of times each user who came back performed the event.
 This allows you to see how "active" your users are over the course of a given time period.

-Using the addiction report will allow you to see how many hours in a day, days in week, or days in a month your retained users are performing a specific event.
-As with the other reports, you also have the option to choose “anything” to see generally how often users are performing events.
+Using the addiction report will allow you to see how many hours in a day, days in a week, or days in a month your retained users are performing a specific event.
+As with the other reports, you also have the option to choose “Anything” to see generally how often users are performing events.